shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Crimps that are tiny and slabs that are slipp'ry, Volumes that spin and routes that are tricky.
 Beta so sketchy, the dynos they spook me,
-I can't help but feel all my sends are just flukey.
+I can't help but feel my sends are just flukey.

 When the skin tears, when the pump hits,
 When I’m feeling beat,